Gustavsberg, Värmdö Municipality

 Gustavsberg is a locality situated on the island of Värmdö in Sweden's Stockholm archipelago.
 From an administrative perspective, it is in Stockholm County and is the seat of Värmdö Municipality.
-It has 11,333 inhabitants as of 2010.
+It has 24,000 inhabitants as of 2023.
 It is most known for its porcelain factory, Gustavsberg porcelain, and toilet bowls distributed nationwide and internationally.

+Ösbyträsk Nature Reserve is located nearby.